-Harry and Meghan to be Duke and Duchess of Sussex
+Cheering and waving flags, fans gather for Harry and Meghan's wedding

 A black U.S. bishop, Michael Bruce Curry, will give the wedding address, while Lady Jane Fellowes, sister of Harry’s late mother Princess Diana, will deliver the reading.

+Prime Minister Theresa May, who along with other politicians was not invited to the wedding, sent a message saying: “To all of those joining the national celebration with street parties and other events, have a wonderful day.”

-In a sign of modernity for the royals, Harry will wear a ring while Markle will not vow to obey her husband.
-Senior male British royals do not traditionally wear rings.
+In departures from British royal custom, Harry will wear a ring, while Markle will not vow to obey her husband.

 In among traditional hymns, a choir will perform American soul singer Ben E. King’s 1960s hit “Stand by me”.